vcealgorithmics/vcealgorithmics.github.io/studydesign/index.md

 > – cyclicity and connectedness as properties of graphs
 > – trees and decision trees
 > – directed graphs and directed acyclic graphs
-> – weighted graphs, weighted path lengths and topological distance"
+> – weighted graphs, weighted path lengths and topological distance

 Not only do you have to know what they are, you also need to know how to use them, as per the key skills :

 > - explain the role of ADTs for data modelling
 > - read and write ADT signature specifications
 > - use ADTs in accordance with their specifications
 > - select and apply appropriate ADTs to model real-world problems
-> - model basic network and planning problems with graphs"
+> - model basic network and planning problems with graphs

 ### AOS 2 Outcome 2 : Algorithm design (page 10)